Innovation Lab and Equity Hackathon

 Launched this Spring, The Lab gathers leaders from across non-profit, government, and business sectors who act on the micro, meso, and macro levels to advance equity in the Pittsburgh region.
 These leaders will form five teams focusing on the Social Determinants of Health and will engage in teambuilding and the creation of an innovative “hack” to present at a Pitch-a-Thon Contest for a cash prize and recognition at the GPNP Summit.

-Join the Innovation Lab to tackle existing challenges and advance equity in Southwestern Pennsylvania in teams made of other community members, non-profit, business and government leaders, focusing on:
+Apply by July 15 to the Innovation Lab to tackle existing challenges and advance equity in Southwestern Pennsylvania in teams made of other community members, non-profit, business and government leaders, focusing on:

 - Health Care Quality and Access,